WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 You’ll either drive your own vehicle or RV, or you’ll need to rent a car at the airport.

-There is one exception: There is a complimentary guest shuttle that makes stops in Jackson, Jenny Lake, the Jackson Lake Lodge, and Colter Bay Village.
-Note that it does not stop at the Jackson Hole Airport and it is not wheelchair accessible.
-It operates from mid-May to early-October.
+There is one exception: There is a complimentary guest shuttle reserved for guests staying at the Jackson Lake Lodge or Colter Bay Village.
+It makes stops in Jackson, Jenny Lake, the Jackson Lake Lodge, and Colter Bay Village.
+Note that it does not stop at the Jackson Hole Airport, and it is not wheelchair accessible.
+It operates from mid-May to early October.

 Inside Grand Teton

-- Leek’s Pizza.
+- Leeks Pizzeria.
 Located at Leek’s Marina near Colter Bay, this seems to be the most popular spot for food.

 - All of the lodges have dining.
 Eat nachos on the deck at Signal Mountain Lodge, enjoy a five-course meal at Jenny Lake Lodge, or eat at the Blue Heron at Jackson Lake Lodge.